 Jesus says, “Do not lay up for yourselves treasures on earth, where moth and rust destroy and where thieves break in and steal; but lay up for yourselves treasures in heaven, where neither moth nor rust destroys and where thieves do not break in and steal.
 For where your treasure is, there your heart will be also” (Matthew 6:19–21).

-Using wealth for the glory of God
+Using Wealth for the Glory of God

 Also, he can use his resources to support the mission field.
 In the apostolic era, the missionary trips of the apostles, required financial help, and the rich church members gladly supported the cause of God.
-This sense of stewardship on the part of early believers to the resources given to them by God is a noble illustration for the members in the church today who are blessed with riches.
+This sense of stewardship on the part of early believers to the resources given to them by God is a noble illustration for the members in the church today who are blessed with wealth.

 In His service,